 Lower Beaver Falls is spectacular at nearly 50 feet tall and it drops like a curtain across rugged basalt rock.
-A word about safety is important for the tall chain link fence separates the roadway from the steep-walled cliff and the creek that flows far below.
+A word about safety is important: a tall chain link fence separates the roadway from the steep-walled cliff and the creek flows far below.

 There‘s a narrow pathway that skirts the fence for one hundred yards.
 This is not for young children or folks afraid of heights and clearly, caution is critical.
 Trek at your own risk.